needle-mirror/com.unity.entities/Documentation~/entity_iteration_job.md

 }
 ```

-__Note:__ this example uses IJobProcessComponentData.ScheduleSingle(), which performs the Job on a single thread.
+__Note:__ this example uses IJobForEach.ScheduleSingle(), which performs the Job on a single thread.
 If you used the Schedule() method instead, the system uses parallel jobs to process the entities.
 In the parallel case, you must use a concurrent entity command buffer (EntityCommandBuffer.Concurrent).

 See the  [ECS samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples) for the full example source code.

 ### Using the index parameter

 You can use the index when adding a command to a concurrent command buffer.
 You use concurrent command buffers when running Jobs that process entities in parallel.
-In an IJobProcessComponentDataWithEntity Job, the Job System process entities in parallel when you use the Schedule() method rather than the ScheduleSingle() method used in the example above.
+In an IJobForEachWithEntity Job, the Job System process entities in parallel when you use the Schedule() method rather than the ScheduleSingle() method used in the example above.
 Concurrent command buffers should always be used for parallel Jobs to guarantee thread safety and deterministic execution of the buffer commands.

 You can also use the index to reference the same entities across Jobs within the same system.
 For example, if you need to process a set of entities in multiple passes and collect temporary data along the way, you can use the index to insert the temporary data into a NativeArray in one Job and then use the index to access that data in a subsequent Job.
 (Naturally, you have to pass the same NativeArray to both Jobs.)